 Following an injury to her hand, Chung took a break from performing in 2005.
 During this time away from the stage, she found a new calling as a teacher, joining the faculty of her alma mater, The Juilliard School.
 In addition to this, Kyung Wha Chung is Chair Professor for Music at Ewha University in Seoul, and Charity Ambassador for Better World (an active patron for their Child Rescue Project in Africa).
 She was also the Artistic Director of the PyeongChang Music Festival (formerly Great Mountains Music Festival & School), South Korea, until 2018.
 Five years after her retirement, 2010 marked Chung’s triumphant return to the Asian stage.
 Greeted by enthusiastic audiences and the highest critical acclaim, in 2013 she embarked on an extensive Asian tour of fifteen major cities.
 She made her much anticipated return to the European concert platform in 2014/2015, with a UK tour culminating in a sensational sold-out recital at London’s Royal Festival Hall.

-Kyung Wha Chung has since signed an exclusive international record contract with Warner Classics, the first release of which (Solo Bach Sonatas & Partitas) was released during the 2016/2017 concert season, with complete performances at NCPA Beijing, Suntory Hall, The Barbican Centre, and Carnegie Hall.
-Other recent and forthcoming highlights include opening the Verbier Festival, subscription concerts with Sir Antonio Pappano and the Accademia Nazionale di Santa Cecilia (partnered by a tour to the Abu Dhabi Festival), work with both Tokyo Philharmonic and Staatskapelle Dresden with Myung-Whun Chung, and extensive Asian recital touring with sensational young Chopin prize-winner Seong-Jin Cho, to whom Chung has been a mentor for many years.
+Kyung Wha Chung has since signed an exclusive international record contract with Warner Classics, the first release of which in 2016 (Solo Bach Sonatas & Partitas) was accompanied by complete performances at NCPA Beijing, Suntory Hall, Barbican Centre, and Carnegie Hall.
+The second disc (French sonatas with Kevin Kenner) was released in 2018.
+Other recent and forthcoming highlights include opening the Verbier Festival, subscription concerts with Accademia Nazionale di Santa Cecilia & Sir Antonio Pappano (partnered by a tour to the Abu Dhabi Festival), work with Tokyo Philharmonic & Myung-Whun Chung, and extensive Asian recital tour with sensational young Chopin prize-winner Seong-Jin Cho, to whom Chung has been a mentor for many years.